 - Brooklyn Bridge

 In 1883, thousands of New Yorkers showed up to the opening ceremony of the Brooklyn Bridge.
 After 13 years of construction, locals were still concerned over its safety, and to prove its strength, authorities invited a circus entertainer to walk 21 elephants over the bridge.
 The 1,595-foot-long structure was the world’s longest suspension bridge until 1903, when the nearby Williamsburg Bridge overtook it by 4.5 feet.
+And in Brooklyn Bridge have situs game Judi Slot Online you have to go this place.

 - Trinity Church